JA Solar review

 Bifacial Panels Suitable For Tilt Frames

-While the extra cost, clutter, and complexity of tilt frames mean they're rarely used for residential solar these days if they are used, it makes sense to use bifacial panels.
+While the extra cost, clutter, and complexity of tilt frames -- as well as restrictions by many councils -- mean they're rarely used for residential solar, if they are used, it makes sense to have bifacial panels.

 Panel Efficiency

 Solar panel efficiency is the percentage of sunlight energy converted into electrical energy.
-JA Solar panels have efficiencies which ranges from 21% to 23.4%.
-Their Deep Blue 4.0 series is from 21.8% to 23.4% efficient, so I'm happy to consider nearly all of them as being "high efficiency".
+JA Solar's Deep Blue 4.0 series is from 21.8% to 23.4% efficient.
+Since I'm currently happy to describe any panel that's 22% or more as "high efficiency" most of them count.

 Heat Resistance

 Solar panel efficiency is reduced by heat.
-All JA Solar Deep Blue 4.0 panels lose around 0.29% efficiency for each degree the temperature is over 25°C. This means when they're 45°C they'll only produce 94.2% as much power as at 25°C. This isn't bad, but isn't exceptional for modern, good quality, panels.
+All JA Solar Deep Blue 4.0 panels lose around 0.29% efficiency for each degree the temperature is over 25°C. This means when they're 45°C they'll only produce 94.2% as much power as at 25°C. This small loss isn't bad, but not exceptional for modern, good quality, panels.

 Warranties